[UPDATED IN SEPTEMBER 2024]

 Bus + Metro

 There is also the cheaper option of travelling from Kuala Lumpur’s airport to the city centre by bus, which takes about an hour to KL Sentral.
-For example, the Express Coach runs from 7.45 am to 8.45 pm and costs 15 MYR (~3€).
+For example, Express Coach runs from 7.45 am to 8.45 pm and costs 15 MYR (~3€).

-Similar to the train option, you’ll also need to take the metro to a more central part of the city.
+Like the train option, you’ll also need to take the metro to a more central part of the city.

 Private transfer or taxi